meteor-velocity/velocity/README.md

 Used to be encountered when you referenced the velocity repo directly in `smart.json`.
 Was because we tried using a submodule for the example app but meteorite doesn't play well with submodules.
 If you are still running into this one,  see [Issue #37](https://github.com/xolvio/velocity/issues/37) for a fix.

-## Publishing to Atmosphere (for package maintainers)
+## Publishing to Meteor Package System

-Steps for publishing a new version of this package to Atmosphere:

 * Make code changes
 * Commit changes